gitsfine/Project-5/README.md

 1. If you are importing a file with product information, ensure it is formatted like the file named "imports.txt" that is provided for reference
 2. If you are running the program with a previous marketplace, ensure the serialized format of the marketplace is present

+### Project 4 Regrade
+To grade for project 4 requirements, there is a main method present that does not require a server to be running.
+This should be used when Threading/Network IO are not needed.
+This is under the mainProjectFour class.

 ## Submission
 Katelyn Rockey - Submitted Vocareum workspace
 Katelyn Rockey - Submitted report on Brightspace